yenchenchou/mle-career-path/SQL/Syntax.md

     ```

-4.`CASE` helps to handle NULLs while you still want to use aggregation.
+4. `CASE` helps to handle NULLs while you still want to use aggregation.

 #### `SUBSTRING`(str FROM pos FOR len)